mikelma/oktac/README.md

 **oktac** the compiler of the *okta* programming language!

-*okta* is a functional programming language made just for fun and the sake to learn about compilers and programming languages.
+*okta* is an experimental programming language made just for fun and the sake to learn about compilers and programming languages.
 Although the project is in a very erly development phase, some features of *okta* include:
 * Compiles to a single biary
 * Usage of LLVM as backend (it's quite fast!)
-* Functional programming language
 * Statically typed
+* Use external functions written in C.
 * KISS

 For now, *okta* only supports x86_64 machines running Linux.
 However, support for other architecture and platforms is planned for the future.